 Gross Profit Margin measures the Gross Profit against the sales revenue of a business.
 This margin demonstrates a business’s earnings after considering the costs incurred to produce goods and services.

 The higher a business’s Gross Profit Margin ratio, the higher ts efficiency in carrying out its operations.
 This means higher gross profits for the business to cover its operating expenses, fixed expenses, dividends, and depreciation.
 Also, high gross profit results in increased net earnings for the business.

 Likewise, a low Gross Profit margin indicates a higher cost of goods sold for the business.
 The higher Cost of Goods Sold (COGS) can be due to lower sales, lower selling prices, lower COGS, market competition, etc.

 (b) Operating Profit Margin

-Operating Profit Margin is calculated by determining the Operating profit.
-Operating Profit is determined by subtracting operating costs from the gross profit of the business.
+The operating Profit Margin is calculated by determining the Operating profit.
+Operating Profit is determined by subtracting operating costs from the business’s gross profit.
 Then Operating Profit Margin is calculated by dividing operating profit by Net Sales.

-If the operating profit margin increases faster as against the Gross Profit Margin, it suggests that the company’s management is efficient in controlling the operating costs.
+If the operating profit margin increases faster than the Gross Profit Margin, the company’s management efficiently controls the operating costs.
 Thus revealing the quality of the management’s decision-making.